UsamaKashif/ApplyingForJobsMadeEasy/README.md

 4. Scroll down to App passwords and click on it
 5. Select app as other
 6. Enter the name of the app as you wish and click on generate
-7. Copy the password and paste it in the PASSWORD variable in main.py file
+7. Use the generated password

 ## Before running the program
-1. Add your email and password in main.py file
-    - `SENDER_EMAIL`
-    - `PASSWORD`
-2. Add your coverletter in coverletter.py
+1. Add your coverletter in input/coverletter.py
-3. Add your cv in the root directory of the project
+2. Add your cv in the input directory of the project
-4. Make sure the name of the cv is cv.pdf
+3. Make sure the name of the cv is cv.pdf

 ## Run the program
 Make sure your virtual environment is activated